UCL-CORU/CHD-research-code/README.md

 The CHAMPION project was funded by the National Institute for Health and Care Research (NIHR) Department of Health and Social Care Policy Research Programme (grant number PR‐R20‐0318‐23 001).

 ## References
-The following papers have used the code included in this repository (albeit in Stata and (mostly) not in R).
+The following papers have used the code included in this repository, albeit in Stata and (mostly) not in R.

 * K.L Brown, Q. Huang, F. Espuny-Pujol, etal.
 Evaluating long-term outcomes of children undergoing surgical treatment for congenital heart disease for national audit in England and Wales.
 [J. Am.
 Heart Assoc.
 2024](https://www.ahajournals.org/doi/10.1161/JAHA.124.035166).
 * K.M.
 English, F. Espuny-Pujol, R.C.
 Franklin, etal.
 Secundum atrial septal defect closure in adults in the UK.
 [Eur.
 Heart J. - Quality of Care and Clinical Outcomes, qcae019.
 2024](https://doi.org/10.1093/ehjqcco/qcae019).